nmayorov/nmayorov.github.io/content/posts/nonlinear_batch_estimation.md

 $$
 A proper value for $\mu$ is generally unknown and must be adjusted during iterations (increasing only).
 The whole theory is quite involved and requires experimentation.
-For now I just say that we adjust $\mu$ and select $\alpha$ on each iteration such as to drive constraints violations to zero while improving the cost function (at a certain level of constraints violation).
+For now I just say that we adjust $\mu$ and select $\alpha$ on each iteration such as to drive constraints violation to zero while improving the cost function (at a certain level of constraints violation).
-The simplest strategy of selecting $\alpha = 1$ might also be effective because a good initial guess is available.
+The simplest strategy of selecting $\alpha = 1$ might also be effective because a good initial guess is typically available.

 # Initialization and termination